“I love being part of the transformation I see in my patients’ lives as their health improves.”

 Following graduation, Dr. Lussier took a full-time position as a physician with a startup company.
 As the first employee, she had the unique opportunity to build a successful practice from the ground up.
 This experience helped her realize her love for business.

 “I am grateful for the privilege of being a naturopathic doctor.
 I love being part of the transformation I see in my patients’ lives as their health improves.”
 A big advantage of a degree in naturopathic medicine is the variety of career paths.
 “I have a balanced 40-hour week schedule seeing patients, running a practice, and growing my consulting business.
 I am also a contributing author, lecturer, and teacher.
 As a mother of two, I love the flexibility of being my own boss and setting my own schedule so I am able to spend my evenings and weekends with my family.
 I am so grateful for the ability to have an amazing career and be there for all the special moments.”

 Advice for aspiring NDs

-Dr. Lussier encourages prospective students to interview or shadow a local naturopathic doctor.
+Dr. Lussier encourages prospective ND students to interview or shadow at least one local naturopathic doctor.
 Furthermore, if you have the means, visit the naturopathic medical schools you are interested in to determine the best fit for you!
 Each of the schools has a unique culture, location, and feel.

 Learn more about Dr. Lussier